Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Dataset Curation -- TrajScene-60K

-To extract 4D dense point track data from videos, we employ the DELTA~\citep{delta} model.
+To extract 4D dense point track data from videos, we employ the DELTA~\cite{delta} model.
 The model takes RGB video sequences $\mathcal{V} \in \mathbb{R}^{T \times H \times W \times 3}$ as input and utilizes monocular depth estimation methods to obtain depth maps $\mathcal{D} \in \mathbb{R}^{T \times H \times W}$, subsequently estimating occlusion-aware 4D trajectories $\mathcal{P} \in \mathbb{R}^{T \times H \times W \times 4}$.
 Each 4D vector $\mathbf{p}_{t,u,v} = (u_t, v_t, d_t, o_t)$ represents the 3D position and occlusion status in frame $t$ corresponding to the pixel located at $(u, v)$ in the first frame.
-After obtaining 4D point cloud scene data, we perform quality filtering to remove samples with significant depth estimation errors, anomalous depth values, or missing values, and produce 60,000 high-quality samples.
-We then render these 4D scenes into videos from the original camera viewpoint using Gaussian Splatting~\citep{3dgs}.
-Inpainting masks are also generated for the void regions.
+After obtaining 4D point cloud scene data, we apply a strict three-criterion quality filtering process: (1) samples containing trajectories with invalid or anomalous depth values (e.g., near-infinite or zero) are removed; (2) samples exhibiting excessively large standard deviation in scene depth, indicative of global depth estimation errors, are discarded; (3) a scale consistency check removes geometrically inconsistent samples by verifying that uniformly scaled point clouds yield identical renderings from the original camera perspective.
+This pipeline yields 60,000 high-quality samples at $596\times336$ resolution.

+We then render these 4D scenes into videos from the original camera viewpoint using Gaussian Splatting~\cite{3dgs}, with inpainting masks generated for void regions.
+Compared to existing benchmarks, TrajScene-60K provides over \textbf{3 million frames} and approximately \textbf{12 billion 3D point annotations} with dense occlusion-aware tracking, per-frame depth, and language descriptions across diverse real-world indoor and outdoor environments---a combination of scale, realism, and multi-modal annotation unmatched by prior datasets.
+A detailed comparison with existing datasets is provided in the supplementary material.